vishal-patani/Heartbeat-detection-/README.md

 -----------------------

 A python code that detects the heart-rate of an individual using a common webcam or network IP camera.
-Tested on OSX, Ubuntu, and Windows.
+Tested on OSX, Ubuntu, and Windows

 How it works:
 -----------------